Why Do Cats Knead? It’s More Than Just a Cute Habit

 Reward and Redirect

 Direct your cat’s kneading to a soft toy or blanket.
 This saves your furniture and skin.
-Use toys or treats to keep your cat busy elsewhere1213.
-Reward them with treats or love when they use the correct item.
-This teaches them good behavior.
+Use toys or treats to keep your cat busy elsewhere12

 FAQ